ptsefton/chordprobook/README.md

                         the --instument option
   -k, --keep-order      Preserve song order for playing as a setlist (inserts
-                        blank pages to keep multi page songs on facing pages --a4                  Format for printing (web page output) -e, --epub            Output epub book
+                        blank pages to keep multi page songs on facing pages -e, --epub            Output epub book
   -f FILE_STEM, --file-stem FILE_STEM
-                        Base file name, without extension, for output files --html                Output HTML book, defaults to screen-formatting use --a4 option for printing (PDF generation not working unless you chose --a4 for now -w, --word            Output .docx format
+                        Base file name, without extension, for output files --html                Output HTML book, defaults to a4 at the moment -x, --docx            Output .docx format
+  -t, --odt             Output .odt format
-  -p, --pdf             Output pdf
-  -r REFERENCE_DOCX, --reference-docx REFERENCE_DOCX
+  -p, --pdf             Output PDF this is the default -r REFERENCE_DOCX, --reference-docx REFERENCE_DOCX
                         Reference docx file to use (eg with Heading 1 having a page-break before)
   -o, --one-doc         Output a single document per song: assumes you want A4
                         PDF
+  -n, --nashville       Use Nashville Numbering (actually Roman chord numbers
+                        rather than letter-names)
+  -m, --major-chart     When using (Nashville/Roman) chord numbers, chart
+                        minor keys in the relative major -b BOOK_FILE, --book-file BOOK_FILE
-  -b, --book-file       First file contains a list of files, each line
+                        File containing a list of files, each line optionally followed by a transposition {transpose: (+|-)\d\d?} eg to transpose up one tone: song-file.cho {transpose:
-                        optionally followed by a transposition (+|-)\d\d? eg to transpose up one tone: song-file.cho +2, you can also add a title line: {title: Title of book}
+                        +2}, you can also add a title line: {title: Title of book}
   -s SETLIST, --setlist SETLIST
                         Use a setlist file in markdown format to filter the book, one song per line, and keep facing pages